chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 - Rural models: 21 GB RAM, ~30-45 minutes (with 50 parallel jobs)
 - Urban models: 60 GB RAM, ~2.5-4 hours (with 50 parallel jobs)

 **Runtime Notes:** Our data contain 2,128,234 urban and 801,771 rural block-group observations from 2005-2020.
-Running models sequentially would require ~21 hours (rural areas) and ~125 hours (urban areas), making cluster computing essential for our analysis.
+Running models sequentially would require ~21 hours (rural areas) and ~125 hours (urban areas).
+However, cluster computing can reduce runtime considerably for mid-sized and large datasets.
+Runtimes will also vary with machine learning algorithm, tuning, and training strategies employed.
 Researchers with smaller datasets may find the approach feasible on standard computing resources.
-Runtimes will also vary with machine learning algorithm, tuning, and training strategies employed.

 **Approximate storage space needed:** ~150 GB to store data and output files